 Also, don’t forget to bring your printed ticket with you!

 What should you leave behind?
 Your tripod!
-Sorry Instagram couples, no tripods are allowed in the Alhambra.
-Although, we still found a sneaky way around this one 😉 If you’re travelling with children, note that you are not allowed to bring strollers through the Alhambra complex.
+Tripods are not allowed inside the Alhambra.
+If you’re travelling with children, note that you are not allowed to bring strollers through the Alhambra complex.

 Large backpacks are not allowed in either.
 Backpacks and strollers can be left behind at the coat room when you enter.
 There is a free service for loaning baby carrying backpacks for people with small children.